discord-haskell/discord-haskell/README.md

 restCall :: FromJSON a => Discord -> Request a -> IO (Resp a)
 nextEvent :: Discord -> IO Event
 ```

+If the library crashes look at `the-log-of-discord-haskell.txt` file.

 The examples will work on the `master` branch.
 The `dev` branch
 has the most recent (potentially) breaking changes.